NDari/gocrunch/README.md

 ```go
 func Print(m [][]float64)
 ```
-Print prints a 2D slice of float64s to the std out.
+Print prints a 2D slice of float64s to the stdout.

 #### func  Reset